 Really?
 That’s news to me, and I’ve been in the competitive realm for over 25 years now.
 This is just one of the many figure competition myths circulating.

-Now, I know by the looks of the top-placing figure competitors that it appears as if they workout morning, noon, and night, but nothing could be further from the truth.
+I know by the looks of the top-placing competitors that it appears as if they workout morning, noon, and night.
+However, nothing could be further from the truth.
 Actually, 90% of their physique is built by diet, and exercise makes up the other 10%.
 REALLY!

-One thing to understand is that nutrition builds your body from the inside out, and exercise takes care of the rest, pulling it all together.
-What a lot of people don’t realize is that the top-placing figure athletes are in the top 1% because they have an off-season where they take more rest days and allow for muscle growth to occur.
+Nutrition builds your body from the inside out, and exercise takes care of the rest, pulling it all together.
+Top-placing athletes are in the top 1% because they have an off-season where they take more rest days and allow for muscle growth to occur.
 In fact, I’ve built some of my best lean muscle mass training just 3 days a week in the off-season.

 #3 – There is no Off-Season